-In a society so reliant on mass production, there's something truly special about drinking out your own handmade mug, burning incense from a holder you moulded with your own two hands or admiring a clay sculpture that you crafted.
+In a society so reliant on mass production, there's something truly special about drinking out of your own handmade ceramic mug, burning incense from a holder you moulded with your own two hands or admiring a clay sculpture that you crafted.
 Taking pottery classes in Sydney is the perfect way to create something entirely unique and also offers a great chance to connect with your creativity.

 Pottery classes, whether it's clay hand building or wheel throwing, have become so relevant today as they offer a fun and hands-on chance to unwind, refresh our minds and make something amazing in the process.
 In fact, just 45 minutes of clay play can reduce our body's cortisol level, otherwise known as the stress hormone.
 This tactile craft requires focus and attention, which in turn allows our mind to forget about other worries for a little while and enter a state of meditative 'flow'.
 Many people use the practice of pottery as a mindful activity and it can certainly offer that and more, even for beginners!